anish7610/anish7610.github.io/projects/index.md

 ___A lot of projects are a result of casual coding.
 Literally, lost track of it.___

+**Definition:** Casual coding refers to using coding for non-professional, often personal, projects or for learning purposes.
+It encompasses a wide range of activities, from simple scripting to more complex projects, and is often characterized by a relaxed approach to learning and development.
+This contrasts with the formal and often rigorous practices of professional software development.

 | **Project**                                       | **Description**                                                                                                                                                                                                                                                                                                                                                                                 |
 | ------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [vSwitch](https://github.com/anish7600/vswitch) | A virtual switch implementation for efficient network management. |